Find flights

 Premium

-Amusingly overbilled as ‘for ultimate travels’, Premium is the top-end fare.
+Corendon amusingly bills Premium as ‘for ultimate travels’, though it’s simply the top-end fare.
 It includes two checked bags, although this time the weight limit is 20 kg for each rather than the 23 kg limit for the single checked bag on a Flex fare.
-You can also choose from extra legroom emergency seats, although not front row seats.
-Priority check-in and boarding and a hot meal or snack (depending on what’s available) are also part of the Premium deal.
+You can also choose free seat selection for any seat except the front row.
+Priority check-in, priority boarding, and a hot meal or snack (depending on what’s available) are also part of the Premium deal.

 Lastly, Premium fares come with what Corendon calls a ‘flexible’ flight change and refund policy.
-It allows you to change your flight without charge up to 48 hours before you fly, although you’ll have to pay any difference in fare price.
-You can also cancel without added fees up to 48 hours before your departure time, although the service fee and fuel surcharge you originally paid aren’t refundable.
+It allows you to change your flight without charge up to 48 hours before you fly.
+For cancellations, Flex and Premium tickets offer a 24-hour cancellation window after purchase when at least seven days remain before departure, although the service fee and fuel surcharge you originally paid aren’t refundable.

 Flying transatlantic

 If you’re flying Corendon’s route from Amsterdam to either Curaçao or Bonaire, municipality islands of the Netherlands, you’ll fly aboard an Airbus A350-900.
-As such you can expect a far more sophisticated in-flight experience with full meal service, in-flight entertainment, more room and the standard amenities and facilities of any long-haul flight.
+As such you can expect a far more sophisticated in-flight experience with a meal from Mondi Restaurant, a snack, a drink, and a personal in-flight entertainment system with a TV screen at each seat.

 Most intriguing is the ‘Adult Only Zone’ for passengers over 16.
-Designed as a safe haven from crying kids and complete with extra large seats, it’s as close as you’ll find to business class on a Corendon flight.
+Designed as a safe haven from crying kids and complete with XL seats offering more legroom, it’s as close as you’ll find to business class on a Corendon flight.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up to date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.